mozilla-services/autograph/signer/apk/README.rst

 Signature request
 -----------------

 This signer supports both `/sign/data/` and `/sign/file` endpoints.

-Both use the same request format:
+The `/sign/data` endpoint only does the signing step.
+It takes a jarsigner signature file as input and returns a PKCS7 detached signature.
+The caller is then responsible for repacking the APK.
+It uses the request format:

 .. code:: json